-Interest.
-During their initial reset periods, the reset rate notes will be denominated in Euros.
-During these periods, both the class A-5 notes and the class A-6 notes will bear floating rates of interest equal to three-month EURIBOR plus 0.125%; provided, that the interest rate for the first accrual period will be two-month EURIBOR plus 0.125%.
+During their initial reset period, the class A-8 notes will be denominated in Euros.
+During this period, the class A-8 notes will bear a floating rate of interest equal to three-month EURIBOR plus 0.14%, calculated based on the actual number of days elapsed in each accrual period divided by 360; provided that for the first accrual period EURIBOR will be determined using the same formula as for the offered notes, except that EURIBOR will be the applicable index.